GoogleChrome/web.dev/src/site/content/en/blog/catalina-system-ui/index.md

 use the native system font for the current locale of this user
 {% endBlockquote %}

 On macOS, the `system-ui` font is San Francisco, a font that a design team vetted, tested, and… recently upgraded!
-First we’ll cover the [new exciting variable font features in Catalina](#new-powers), then we’ll cover a couple of [bugs and how Chromium engineers resolved them](#regression).
+First we'll cover the [new exciting variable font features in Catalina](#new-powers), then we'll cover a couple of [bugs and how Chromium engineers resolved them](#regression).

 This post assumes that you're already familiar with variable fonts.
 If not, check out [Introduction to variable fonts on the web](/variable-fonts/) and the video below.